rybla/shape-lang-purs/design/let stuff.md

 - Would make it easier to explain the grammar to people
 - Potentially could be confusing to a user where they can insert definitions
 - Potentially could make displacing terms simpler, although one could debate the desired behaviour here
+- We already have situations where "cursor on the left of e" is equivalent to "select e".
+So by analogy, we are identifying "put a definition before e" with "wrap e with a let"

 ## Disadvantages